bcgov/nert-restoration-tracker/containers/backup/DEVELOPER.md

 oc -n d83219-tools delete buildconfig/backup-postgres imagestream/backup-postgres
 ```

+### Restore

+The `backup.sh` script's restore mode makes it very simple to restore the most recent backup of a particular database.
+It's as simple as running a the following command, for example (run `backup.sh -h` for full details on additional options);

+    ./backup.sh -I -r postgres=restoration-tracker-db-postgresql-dev-deploy:5432/restoration_tracker

+#### NOTE: `-I` is used as `v2.9.0` causes issues with grant permission with `postgres` user.
+Skipping errors but still letting Restore to finish successfully.

+Following are more detailed steps to perform a restore of a backup.

+1. Log into the OpenShift Console and log into OpenShift on the command shell window.
+   1. The instructions here use a mix of the console and command line, but all could be done from a command shell using "oc" commands.
+1. Scale to 0 all Apps that use the database connection.
+   1. This is necessary as the Apps will need to restart to pull data from the restored backup.
+   1. It is recommended that you also scale down to 0 your client application so that users know the application is unavailable while the database restore is underway.
+      1. A nice addition to this would be a user-friendly "This application is offline" message - not yet implemented.
+1. Restart the database pod as a quick way of closing any other database connections from users using port forward or that have rsh'd to directly connect to the database.
+1. Open an rsh into the backup pod:
+   1. Open a command prompt connection to OpenShift using `oc login` with parameters appropriate for your OpenShift host.
+   1. Change to the OpenShift project containing the Backup App `oc project <Project Name>`
+   1. List pods using `oc get pods`
+   1. Open a remote shell connection to the **backup** pod. `oc rsh <Backup Pod Name>`
+1. In the rsh run the backup script in restore mode, `./backup.sh -I -r postgres=restoration-tracker-db-postgresql-dev-deploy:5432/restoration_tracker`, to restore the desired backup file.
+For full information on how to use restore mode, refer to the script documentation, `./backup.sh -h`.
+Have the Admin password for the database handy, the script will ask for it during the restore process.
+   1. The restore script will automatically grant the database user access to the restored database.
+If there are other users needing access to the database, such as the DBA group, you will need to additionally run the following commands on the database pod itself using `psql`:
+      1. Get a list of the users by running the command `\du`
+      1. For each user that is not "postgres" and $POSTGRESQL_USER, execute the command `GRANT SELECT ON ALL TABLES IN SCHEMA public TO "<name of user>";`
+   1. If users have been set up with other grants, set them up as well.
+1. Verify that the database restore worked
+   1. On the database pod, query a table - e.g the USER table: `SELECT * FROM "SBI_USER";` - you can look at other tables if you want.
+   1. Verify the expected data is shown.
+1. Exit remote shells back to your local command line
+1. From the Openshift Console restart the app:
+   1. Scale up any pods you scaled down and wait for them to finish starting up.
+View the logs to verify there were no startup issues.
+1. Verify full application functionality.

+Done!

 ### NOTE: User Management Role Binding Required in tools env
 ```
 kind: RoleBinding